Tartrate-Resistant Acid Phosphatase

-Your healthcare provider may also order other blood tests, scans, and a biopsy of
+You may also need other blood tests, scans, and a biopsy of your bone marrow.

 What do my test results mean?

-Normal results are negative, meaning that TRAP wasn't found in your blood.
-You don't
+A negative result means that TRAP wasn't found in your blood.
+You don't have hairy

-have hairy cell leukemia.
-A positive result means that your bones are breaking down
+cell leukemia.
+A positive result means that your bones are breaking down for some

-If you have a positive result but not hairy cell leukemia, your provider may order
+If you have a positive result but not hairy cell leukemia, you may have other tests

 How is this test done?